REGISTRATION OPENS MARCH 1, 2014 at 7AM MST on Ultrasignup

 There are four aid stations per loop around the Pemberton Trail: Coyote Camp, Jackass Junction, Rattlesnake Ranch (sponsored by Surprise Running Club), and Javelina Jeadquarters (Trailhead).
-There is an additional water only checkpoint at Tonto Tavern in between Jackass and Coyote.
 Food provided will include fruit, sweet snacks, salty snacks, chips, pumpkin pie, soda, electrolyte drink, Gatorade, potatoes, bean burritos, PB&J, and soup.
 Additional meals of sub sandwiches, pizza and burgers will be served at Javelina Jeadquarters throughout the race.
 If you know of someone who would like to volunteer at an aid station, please send them here: Javelina Jundred Volunteer Signup.
 See chart for aid station distances:

 Each runner finishing the 100 mile race under the 30 hour cutoff will receive a Javelina Jundred finisher’s belt buckle.
 Those completing the race in less than 24 hours will receive a larger, sub-24 hour Javelina Jundred finisher’s belt buckle.
 All runners completing at least 4 laps (in the 100 mile & 100 km races) under the overall cutoff will receive a 100K belt buckle.

 In addition, awards will be given to individuals for the following: